DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### How can asset tokenization be used in lending and borrowing?

-- [x]  Real world assets can be made available as collateral in the DeFi ecosystem
+- [x]  Real world assets can be lent and borrowed in parts on-chain in the DeFi ecosystem
 - [ ]  Real world assets cannot be tokenized and used as collateral
-- [ ]  Real world assets can only be used to as collateral
+- [ ]  Real world assets can only be used to represent NFTs.
 - [ ]  Real world assets can only be lent and not borrowed

 Hint: noHint